The International Steam Pages

 James Waite visited the Estonian Museum Railway, Lavassaare in July 2009 (25th July 2009).

 Peter Klaus tells me (3rd October 2010) that "the Estonian south-west railway (Edelaraudtee ) has restored this L-3297 (known also as Kaspar), Its first public run was made on 10th September 2010 between from Türi to Tallinn and return.
 Future plans include steam charters from 2011.
 As this is not a passenger train locomotive, train speeds are limited to about 50-60km/h.
-This is the only currently working steam locomotive on the 1520mm gauge in the country, all the others are monuments and mainly also class L." For more information about charters etc visit http://www.edel.ee/kaspar_en/ (17th December 2010).
+This is the only currently working steam locomotive on the 1520mm gauge in the country, all the others are monuments and mainly also class L." For more information about charters etc visit http://www.edel.ee/kaspar_en/ (17th December 2010, link dead by 25th October 2016).

 Finland Index